AgentScarletFox/My-Journey/README.md

 * What did I accomplish?
 * What did I learn?
-* What problems did I face?
+* What went wrong?
 * What should I improve?
-* What matters next?
+* What should I focus on next?

 ---